yemoalakija/just-phone/README.md

 ![Heroku Step 31](assets/images/heroku_31.png)
 </details><br />

-The live link to the `Yemo Blog` site on Heroku an be found [here](https://yemos-blog-website-3ef5a934b3dc.herokuapp.com/).
+The live link to the `justPhones` site on Heroku an be found [here](https://yemos-blog-website-3ef5a934b3dc.herokuapp.com/).
 And the Github repository can be found [here](https://github.com/yemoalakija/Blog).

 [Back to top](<#table-of-content>)